“Max, come see these jars I found,” Lucy called.

 Before Lucy, a Möbius strip had been a non-orientable surface that appeared to have two sides but actually had only one side and one edge.
 One could travel on this surface indefinitely and Max felt his whole life had been spent trudging that singular path without end, the universe's parlor trick to keep him grounded.
 With garish makeup, old fashioned stripper music, and slight-of-foot, Lucy had made a Möbius strip of love.
 It no longer mattered to Max if the universe was finite or infinite.

 Lucy found work at a café in the neighborhood.
 The place was defined by years of changing hands and decorating schemes.
 Begun enthusiastically, each one of the renovations had been abandoned before becoming fully realized so that now posters of Chinese beauty advertisements from the 30s hung alongside African masks or signed photographs of Roy Rogers and his horse Trigger.
 Whatever struck the cook’s fancy was the menu for that day and customers sat at community tables where they actually communed with one another.
 Books were everywhere.
 Hans Christian Anderson was a favorite.
-Bound editions of the fairy tales were often read to children as they waited for a table, huddled up with their parents on one of the two old sofas or the over-stuffed chair in the corner.
+Bound editions of the fairy tales were often read to children as they waited for a table, huddled up with their parents on one of the two old sofas or the stuffed chair in the corner.
 There were so many copies of “The Wind in the Willows” that people started calling the café Willows and it stuck.
 If you asked someone on the street where Café Loon was they couldn’t tell you but everyone knew Willows.

 Dented pots and pans, ladles, ricers, and tea strainers hung from hooks throughout.
 Lucy loved the old utensils, exploiting them whenever possible.
 After she had been at Willows for a couple of months, they began to shine with the polish of appreciation and use.
-Copper, steel, brass, and silver would catch the light, the reflections sending out beams that crisscrossed the space.
-Whenever Max entered the café, he had the thrilling sensation of having been dropped into a photograph of a busy traffic exchange, shot at night with a long camera exposure to catch ghostly tails of red and amber light.
+Copper, steel, brass, and silver would catch the light, the reflections sending out streaks that crisscrossed the space.
+Whenever Max entered the café, he had the sensation of having been dropped into a photograph of a busy traffic exchange, shot at night with a long camera exposure to catch ghostly tails of red and amber light.

 Max had been apprehensive about Lucy spending so much time at the restaurant.
 He would sit quietly and watch her without vying for her attention.
-The possibility of her revealing the hallucinations to her co-workers or customers had terrified him, but she never did.
+The possibility of her revealing her hallucinations to her co-workers or customers had terrified him, but she never did.
 Just to him.
 Summer turned to fall and then winter.

 It was blistering cold the day Lucy came home with the dog.
 The sky was charcoal.
 Trash on the sidewalks was encased in soot-black ice.
 When Max opened the front door of the house, the smell of nutmeg was overwhelming.
 For the first time it made him feel sick.
 This frightened him.
 His breathing began to accelerate.
 As he climbed the stairs, he struggled to keep the panic down.
 The first thing that greeted him as he entered the apartment was a blast of heat.